vvarga90/ssn-pytorch-optflow/README.md

 _**Note:** a trained base model is provided at `./trained_models/best_model.pth`.
 The model was trained on the BSDS-500 training/validation set._

-First, a base model has to be trained has to be trained on RGB data (BSDS500 by default).
+First, a base model has to be trained on RGB data (BSDS500 by default).
 The resulting (base) model is an approximate equivalent of the original SSN model.

 ```
 python train_base_model.py --bsds_root /path/to/BSDS500/BSR